jon-emerson/chessaroo/README.md

 - Run `python3 -m flask db stamp 0993f449f98a` once in existing environments before the first Alembic upgrade if the tables already exist.

 ### Continuous Deployment (GitHub Actions)
-Pushes to `main` now execute `.github/workflows/deploy.yml`, which is split into two coordinated jobs:
+Pushes to `main` execute `.github/workflows/deploy.yml`, which is split into two coordinated jobs:
 - **`terraform` job** – runs `terraform fmt`, `init`, `validate`, and `plan` against the remote backend (`s3://blunderlab-tf-state` with DynamoDB locking).
 On `main` it performs `terraform apply` and publishes the ECR repository, ECS cluster/service names, and ALB URL as job outputs.
 - **`deploy` job** – consumes those outputs, builds the Docker image, pushes to ECR, runs database migrations through a one-off ECS task, and forces a new service deployment.